-Some employers will employ a maintenance department, which will include several workers doing a series of tasks, but on different shifts.
-Generally, the employers who have an entire department will have a department foreman for all the other workers to report to.
-Other employers, usually smaller companies, will only employ one or two maintenance workers.
-If issues arise that require more workers, the smaller companies generally contract that type of work to an outside service.
+Large companies will often have a maintenance department, which will include several maintenance workers reporting to a foreman, that have specific tasks to do.
+Smaller companies typically have only one or two maintenance workers.
+If issues arise that require more maintenance workers, they will contract that work to an outside service.

-Whether there are multiple maintenance workers, or just one or two, the general way the occupation is carried out will be the same.
 Generally, a maintenance worker will follow a schedule to ensure that the entire building or set of buildings they are responsible for are attended to.
-The type of maintenance that a worker provides in this field includes general carpentry, electrical, masonry and plumbing.
-It is also the responsibility of the worker to recognize potential problems or repairs that are out of their scope of expertise.
-When this occurs, it is the maintenance worker's duty to contact administration, so that the appropriate expert can be hired to repair or maintain the building.
+The type of maintenance that a worker provides in this field includes general carpentry, electrical, masonry, and plumbing.
+It is also their responsibility to recognize potential problems or repairs that are out of their scope of expertise.
+When this occurs, they will contact administration so that the appropriate expert can be hired to repair or maintain the building.

 What is the workplace of a Maintenance Worker like?

-There are several industries that routinely hire maintenance workers including real estate rental and lending agencies, manufacturing companies, educational services departments including state, local and private schools, and health care and social assistance agencies.
+There are several industries that routinely hire maintenance workers, including real estate rental and lending agencies, manufacturing companies, educational services departments that include state, local, and private schools, and health care and social assistance agencies.
 While these industries are the most common employers of maintenance workers, the field is not limited to only these sectors.
-It is possible to find a maintenance worker position in fields not listed as well.

-Depending on the needs of the maintenance worker's employer, the workplace for this type of worker can change from day-to-day.
-If the employer is restricted to one building, like a hospital, business or hotel, the worker may only need to go to one location.
-However, if the employer has more than one location, like an apartment complex or college campus, the worker may have to travel to several different work sites in one day, and the buildings that the worker visits may be different everyday.
+Depending on the needs of the employer, the workplace can change day-to-day.
+If the employer is restricted to one building, like a hospital, business, or hotel, the maintenance worker may only need to go to one location.
+However, if there is more than one location, like an apartment complex or college campus, they may have to travel to several different work sites in one day.

-It is also important to recognize that maintenance workers do a great deal of maintenance work both in and out of the buildings they are responsible for.
-So, even in inclement weather, a worker may be required to make necessary repairs or maintenance on the outside of the building.
+In inclement weather, a worker may be required to make necessary repairs or maintenance to the outside of the building.

 Maintenance Workers are also known as: